DerGuru/The-Resonant/New Chapters/01 - Part1/P1-15_Watchers.md

 *Which is?*

 *We continue learning.
 We prepare.
 We make ourselves competent enough that if confrontation comes, we can handle it.
-Fear is natural.
+Fear is good.
 Paralysis is not.*

 Jason closed his eyes.
 "You're right.
 I know you're right."